Hajime-No-Ippo/Arknights_Resource_Planner/README.md

 ## Testing
 - Backend: `cd Server && mvn test`
-- Frontend: add tests under `pnpm test`
+- Frontend: add tests under `Arknights_Resource_Calculator/test` (Jest/Vitest not yet set up by default).

 ## Disclaimer
 Not affiliated with Hypergryph or Yostar.
 For educational/demo purposes only.